PhD Studentship: Catalyst design for tandem catalytic transformations

 Applications are invited for a three year Postgraduate studentship, supported by the School of Engineering and Applied Science, to be undertaken within the Surfaces Materials & Catalysis Research Group at Aston University and supervised by Professor Karen Wilson.
 The successful applicant will join an established experimental group working on the rational design of heterogeneous catalysts for the tandem conversion of bio-derived feedstocks to renewable fuels and chemicals.
 The studentship is offered in collaboration with Professor Roslyn Bill and Dr Marta Granollers-Mesa and will be in partnership with Chemoxy International.

-The position is available to start in January 2017 (subject to negotiation)
+The position is available to start in April or July 2017 (subject to negotiation)

 This studentship includes a fee bursary to cover the home/EU fees rate plus a maintenance allowance (£15,850 in 2016/17).